davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 4.2.7 =

+* Select 2 javascript library for better member dropdown list.
+See https://github.com/select2/select2
+* Nonce checks added for a role signup / edit and dues payment

 = 4.2.6 =